stevenc-stb/spdx-3-model/model/Operations/Properties/exportControlClassificationResult.md

 # exportControlClassificationResult
 ## Summary

-Provides the result of an export control assessment
+Provides the result of an export control assessment.

 ## Description

-Provides the result of an export control assessment
+Provides the result of an export control assessment.

 ## Metadata